janmikusch/SmiteAPIHelper/SmiteAPIHelper_1_0_2/README.md

 	SmiteAPIHelper::getSession()->saveToCache($cacheFile);

 The _saveToCache_ function returns a boolean indicating if the session was successfully cached, allowing you to handle error cases.

+__A Note on Multiple System Sessions:__ The Smite API requires you have seperate sessions for Xbox and PC, so if you will be switching access between the two systems you should consider storing the sessions in separate files.
+This will stop sessions from apearing invalid early and being replaced and will reduce the creation of new sessions.
+Here is an Example:

+	// Cache seperate sessions for each system if ($xbox) {
+		$cacheFile = "session_cache_xbox.txt";
+	} else {
+		$cacheFile = "session_cache.txt";
+	}

 _Additional Note_: your cache file should be only readable by the server (chmod 0400) for security purposes.